RhetTbull/osxphotos/README.md

 - use_photos_export (bool, default=False): if True will attempt to export photo via applescript interaction with Photos even if not missing (see also use_photokit, download_missing)
 - use_photokit (bool, default=False): if True, will use photokit to export photos when use_photos_export is True
 - verbose (Callable): optional callable function to use for printing verbose text during processing; if None (default), does not print output.
+- tmpfile (str): optional path to use for temporary files

 #### `ExportResults`